lewagon/dotfiles/04-Front-End/03-Bootstrap/Optional-02-Accessibility/README.md

 ![Viewport](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/accessibility/viewport.png)

 You page appears smaller than expected, it is shrunk.
-To get how the size of the page is calculated, we must understand how mobile display web pages.
-They often render at a bigger width and they zoom out the whole thing.
-It is done intentionally because most websites are optimised for wider screen and content is spread horizontally.
-There is a way to change the format of the page, also called [viewport](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag) by adding a special meta tag in `<head>`.
+To get how the size of the page is calculated, we must understand how mobiles display web pages.
+They often render at a bigger width and they zoom out the whole page.
+It is done intentionally because most websites are optimised for wider screens and content is spread horizontally.
+There is a way to change the format of the page, also called [viewport](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag) by adding a special meta tag in the `<head>`.

-### Take action
+### Your turn

 Open `style.css` to fix readability for everyone.